danielabar/meblog/src/markdown/activerecord-json-mysql-mariadb.md

 undefined method `each' for "[\"apple\", \"orange\"]":String (NoMethodError)
 ```

-If you would like to see the problem in action, clone this [demo repo](https://github.com/danielabar/maria), which runs a Rails 7 project against a MariaDB instance running in a Docker container, and try out the steps to reproduce.
+If you would like to see the problem in action, clone this [demo repo](https://github.com/danielabar/maria), which runs a Rails 7 project using a MariaDB instance running in a Docker container, and try out the steps to reproduce.

 ## Table Contents

 It looks like the problem is that in MariaDB, despite having defined the column as JSON, and having inserted an array, the value that got stored in the database is a String.
-Confirming this with a little more code.
+We can see this by invoking the `class` method of the `fav_fruits` attribute in a project using MySQL, and then in a project using MariaDB:

 First, MySQL: